 THE DAY OF YOUR APPOINTMENT:

-Please be nice and shower.
-But don't wear strong perfumes or colognes either.
+Please be nice and shower, but don't wear strong perfumes or colognes.
 Just like when visiting a massage therapist, hairdresser, or anyone else who works closely with your body, olfactory comfort for both parties is very much appreciated.

 Wear the right clothing

-Come up with some non-intrusive entertainment and/or distractions.
+If you're in for a long session and need a distraction, come up with some non-intrusive entertainment.
 Earbuds and mp3 player, laptop, tablet, movies - anything that is passive and does not cause you to move.
 Some clients mentioned that sugary candy suckers like lollipops work well as a distraction as well.

 Do not schedule other commitments right before and after your tattoo session.
 A good time buffer will make your artist feel less rushed and help them concentrate on doing the best work they can.
 You might want to take it easy after your appointment and not schedule anything strenuous afterwards.